mattgam/MillRightMegaVDocs/source/section_01_roller_wheel_assembly/index.rst

 In the video, Derek give’s us all a fine demonstration of the time honored American tradition of “Redneck Engineering” leveraging a block of wood and a hammer as the most minimal set of tools required to get bearings into a v-wheel.
-If you haven’t already sorted out your parts now is a good time to go back to your controller box and get each part sorted out.

 Section 1a: Supplies needed
 ```````````````````````````